 - Economic Crimes

-The criminal division also includes Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.
+The criminal division consists of 103 Assistant United States Attorneys, as well as Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.

 The Economic Crimes Unit is responsible for prosecuting a broad spectrum of financial frauds and schemes, including: